Paying for college

 From federal grants and student loans to employment through the federal work-study program, the U.S. Department of Education awards about $150 billion a year to more than 15 million students.
 Visit the Office of Federal Student Aid to learn more.

-Similar to the federal government, your home state offers various types of financial aid.
+Like the federal government, your home state offers various types of financial aid.
 You might be eligible even if you’re not eligible for federal aid.
-To find out, contact your state grant agency.
+You can find information on state financial aid programs here.

 Many colleges and universities provide financial aid and scholarships from their own funds, sometimes for a particular field of study.
 To learn if a school offers this type of financial support, visit the financial aid section of their website or contact their financial aid office directly.